Application and Review Procedures for Diversity and Re-entry Research Supplements

 - Clearly presented information on citizenship

-- Information on the nature of the candidate's disability, circumstances, background, or characteristics that confer eligibility under this program
+- Information on the nature of the candidate's disability, circumstances, background, or characteristics that confer eligibility under this program;

-- Biographical Sketch of the Candidate.
-MS Word PDF
+- Biographical Sketch of the candidate.

 - Biographical Sketch of Investigators Who Will Contribute to the Research Mentoring.
-MS Word PDF

-- If the request is for a supplement based on disability, the institution should indicate what, if any, reasonable accommodations the institution has supported or plans to provide along with a full description of how any additional support for accommodation might be used.
+- If the request is for a supplement based on disability, the institution should indicate what, if any, reasonable accommodations the institution has supported or plans to provide along with a full description of how any additional support for accommodation that might be used.
 The relationship of the proposed accommodation to the proposed project must be described.

 Submission and Receipt of Applications